fdsCG/playground-gx5KoCBa/markdowns/welcome.md

-# Machine Learning with Java! - Part 1 (Linear Regression)
+# Machine Learning with Java - Part 1 (Linear Regression)

 Most of the articles describe "How to use machine learning algorithm in Python?".In this article , we are going to discuss "How to use the machine learning alogithm with Java?".